The Cutout Stylization brings real-time cutout rendering of 3D objects and animation within Autodesk Maya!

 If checked, the cutout is inverted.
 This attribute is useful for emulating simple, two-layered paper cut animation, instead.

-Distance between the two substrates (papers).
+Distance between the two canvases (papers).
 A longer distance will increase the offset of the cast shadow.

 Intensity of the cast shadow.